FreddieLindsey/truffle-webpack-boilerplate/README.md

 ## Purpose

 There are quite a number of truffle boilerplates out there, but none that really completely worked out of the box.
+This is particularly the case with Truffle version 3.x.
+This boilerplate works completely with version 3.x as far as I know.

 Here, just run the following: